Recommended Technology Books (for modern citizens)

 now-famous paper "Extra-Terrestrial Relays," which anticipated many of the developments of the next fifty years.
 For five

-thousand years communication never advanced beyond the speed of horse and wind-driven ship--but in the explosive span of
+thousand years communication never advanced beyond the speed of horse and wind-driven ship--but in the explosive span of thirty

-earth--and made the world one.
+made the world one.

 - Excerpt from Preface, Page 1, Paragraph 3 Nevertheless, Toynbee was essentially correct.
-Except
+Except for

 - Excerpt from Preface, Page 2, Paragraph 2 Despite the linguistic, religious, and cultural barriers